Accenture/sfmc-customapp/README.md

     -   An Email
     -   Enable OAuth Settings = TRUE
     -   Callback URL (You can put both if needed)
-        -   If running locally for dev - https://127.0.0.1:3001/api/platformeventactivity/oauth/response/MID-OF-BUSINESSUNIT
+        -   If running locally for dev - https://127.0.0.1:3002/platformevent/oauth/response/MID-OF-BUSINESSUNIT
-        -   If running on a server for prod - https://HOSTNAMEHERE/api/platformeventactivity/oauth/response/MID-OF-BUSINESSUNIT
+        -   If running on a server for prod - https://HOSTNAMEHERE/platformevent/oauth/response/MID-OF-BUSINESSUNIT
     -   Permission
+        -   Access your basic information (id, profile, email, address, phone)
-        -   Access and manage your data
+        -   Access and manage your data (api)
+        -   Provide access to your data via the Web (web)
-        -   Perform Requests on your behalf at any time
+        -   Perform requests on your behalf at any time (refresh_token, offline_access)
     -   Require Secret for Web Server Flow = TRUE
 -   Copy the Consumer Key & Consumer Secret